CyberCrustaceans/writeups/README.md

 # writeups
-CTF write-ups the team competes in are uploaded or linked here.
+CTF write-ups the team competes in are uploaded here.

 ## Team
  - Anthony Perry